Srinath10X/ttype/README.md

 ## License 📝

-ttype is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+ttype is licensed under the GPLV3 License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments 🙏